Organization of Section Leadership

 How can I volunteer to be a panelist or moderator for a Section program and who should I contact?

-The Section currently holds three educational programs — a Fall program, the Federal Procurement Institute (FPI) in Spring, and at the ABA’s Annual Meeting in August.
-Annual and Quarterly Program Chairs are appointed by the Chair-Elect, similar to how Committee Chairs and Vice Chairs are appointed, to coordinate the programs at these meetings.
-In addition, each program will have some number of Program Chairs for that specific meeting, appointed by the Chair-Elect, similar to how Committee Chairs and Vice Chairs are appointed.
-You can contact either the Annual and Quarterly Program Chairs or the Program Chairs to express your interest in participating.
+The Section currently holds three educational programs — a Public Procurement Symposium in the fall, the Federal Procurement Institute (FPI) in Spring, and at the ABA’s Annual Meeting in August.
+Conference Directors are appointed by the Chair-Elect, similar to how Committee Chairs and Vice Chairs are appointed, to coordinate the programs at these meetings.
+In addition, each program will have some number of Conference Directors for that specific meeting, appointed by the Chair-Elect, similar to how Committee Chairs and Vice Chairs are appointed.
+You can contact the Program Directors to express your interest in participating.
 You should bear in mind, however, that the Section starts planning these meetings many months in advance.
 So, you should err on the side of contacting these folks early, ideally when the topics and panels for the program are being developed.
 Also, all speakers are required to sign a speaker release and prepare written materials so that attendees can obtain CLE credit.
 These materials also are required to be submitted well in advance of the meeting.
 One more thing: consistent with the ABA’s commitment to diversity, the Section is also committed to diversity and providing opportunities for our younger members to participate in our programs.
 For CLE purposes, there are specific diversity requirements.
-You can get more information about participating in programs from the Annual and Quarterly Program Chairs or the Program Chairs for individual educational programs.
+You can get more information about participating in programs from the Conference Directors for individual educational programs.

 Wait, I’m confused.
-What do the Annual and Quarterly Program Chairs do again?
+What do the Conference Directors do again?

-Because we have three educational programs each ABA year, the Annual and Quarterly Program Chairs help with organizing those three meetings.
-They assist the Program Chairs with identifying topics of interest to our members (and avoiding duplication), logistics, deadlines, and questions.
+Because we have three educational programs each ABA year, the Conference Directors help with organizing those three meetings.
+They assist with identifying topics of interest to our members (and avoiding duplication), logistics, deadlines, and questions.

 Got it, but how is this different from the Chairs for the individual programs?

-Each specific program (currently, Fall, FPI, and Annual) has a certain number of Program Chairs that identify topics for the program, identify moderators and assist with forming panels, help draft the program brochure, ensure deadlines are met for releases and program materials, run the program on “game day,” and identify a luncheon speaker, among other things.
+Each specific program (currently, Public Procurement Symposium, FPI, and Annual) has a certain number of Confrence Directors that identify topics for the program, identify moderators and assist with forming panels, help draft the program brochure, ensure deadlines are met for releases and program materials, run the program on “game day,” and identify a luncheon speaker, among other things.

-If I’m interested in being an Annual and Quarterly Program Chair or a Program Chair, what should I do?
+If I’m interested in being a Conference Director, what should I do?

-The Chair-Elect appoints the Annual and Quarterly Program Chairs and Program Chairs, similar to how Committee leaders are appointed.
-There are no prerequisites to be an Annual and Quarterly Program Chair or a Program Chair other than being a member of the Section.
-As a practical matter, Annual and Quarterly Program Chairs have previously served as a Program Chair.
-It helps to have run one to oversee three of them!
-The Program Chairs usually have at least participated in a prior program as a speaker or moderator, but that’s not a hard and fast rule.
+The Chair-Elect appoints the Conference Directors, similar to how Committee leaders are appointed.
+There are no prerequisites to be a Conference Director other than being a member of the Section.
+The Conference Director usually have at least participated in a prior program as a speaker or moderator, but that’s not a hard and fast rule.
 If you want to volunteer to organize one of our programs, you should let the Chair-Elect know.

 I hear that the Section has presentations by young lawyers at its Council Meetings.
 Is this so?
 And if so, how can I volunteer to give one of these presentations?